-Approximately 75% of U.S. adults are either overweight, obese, or extremely obese [146].
+In 2017-2018, the age-adjusted prevalence of obesity in U.S. adults was 42.4%, and there were no significant differences between men and women among all adults or by age group [145].
 Health professionals should respond to this public health epidemic by educating women and by supporting their efforts to change behaviors involving their diet and exercise routines.
-Regular exercise has many benefits, such as preventing unhealthy weight gain, helping with weight loss, and lowering a woman's risk of heart disease, stroke, and high blood pressure [147].
-Exercise has also been shown to affect muscle growth and metabolism [148; 149].
+Regular exercise has many benefits, such as preventing unhealthy weight gain, helping with weight loss, and lowering a woman's risk of heart disease, stroke, and high blood pressure [146].
+Exercise has also been shown to affect muscle growth and metabolism [147; 148].
 When working with women who continually struggle to maintain weight control, it is important to develop a teaching plan that emphasizes the relationship between diet and exercise.

-Metabolic rate is a measure of energy utilization, or how fast one's body burns calories [36].
-Many factors affect metabolic rate, including gender, age, heredity, food intake, body composition, activity level, and frequent cycles of weight loss [150; 151].
+Metabolic rate is a measure of energy utilization, or how fast one's body burns calories [35].
+Many factors affect metabolic rate, including gender, age, heredity, food intake, body composition, activity level, and frequent cycles of weight loss [149; 150].
 Frequent weight loss through severe caloric restriction followed by increased caloric intake and weight gain seems to slow metabolic rate in many people.
 This is commonly called "starvation metabolism," "yo-yo dieting," or "weight cycling."
 It is as though the body fears starvation and becomes more efficient at conserving and storing energy.
-This weight loss cycling is harmful to a woman's health, as well as discouraging, and some studies suggest a link to hypertension, gallbladder disease, heart disease, diabetes, and depression [148; 152].
-Maintaining a healthy weight is best achieved by combining healthy eating and physical activity [147].
+This weight loss cycling is harmful to a woman's health, as well as discouraging, and some studies suggest a link to hypertension, gallbladder disease, heart disease, diabetes, and depression [147; 151].
+Maintaining a healthy weight is best achieved by combining healthy eating and physical activity [146].

 When counseling women who either need or desire to lose weight, it is important to emphasize that regular physical activity provides major health benefits that are generally independent of body weight.
-Exercise guidelines should take a lifespan approach that emphasizes lifetime physical activity [153].
-Nurses and health professionals may suggest the following measures to encourage the habit of lifelong exercise [147; 153; 154]:
+Exercise guidelines should take a lifespan approach that emphasizes lifetime physical activity [152].
+Nurses and health professionals may suggest the following measures to encourage the habit of lifelong exercise [146; 152; 153]:

 - Avoid inactivity.
 Some physical activity is better than none. - Choose physical activities that are fun, and vary them to prevent boredom. - Create activity opportunities (e.g., take the stairs instead of the elevator; take quick walking breaks when at work). - Exercise with someone else.
 Women who have exercise partners may feel safer.
-Also, research has shown that partners help to reinforce consistent exercise patterns. - A minimum of 150 minutes of moderate-intensity aerobic exercise spread throughout the week provides substantial health benefits.
+Also, research has shown that partners help to reinforce consistent exercise patterns. - A minimum of 150 minutes of moderateintensity aerobic exercise spread throughout the week provides substantial health benefits.
 Examples of moderate-intensity activities include brisk walking (3 miles/hour or faster), bicycling slower than 10 miles/hour, water aerobics, and general gardening.
 Include a five-minute warm-up and cool-down at the beginning and end of each exercise session to prevent injury. - Include muscle-strengthening activities at least two days per week to realize benefits (i.e., increased bone strength, muscular fitness) not achieved through aerobic exercise alone.
 Examples of muscle-strengthening activities are resistance (weight) training, push-ups, pull-ups, and working with resistance bands.